prebid/prebid.github.io/prebid-server/developers/pbs-build-an-analytics-adapter.md

 ---

-# Prebid Server | Developer | Build An Analytics Adapter
+# Prebid Server - Building an Analytics Adapter
 {: .no_toc}

 There aren't any open sourced analytics adapters for Prebid Server,